bakera1/CreditDefaultSwapPricer/README.md

 Once you have downloaded and built the project a simple function cds_all_in_one will provide a [SWIG](http://www.swig.org/) wrapped C++ function that invokes the underlying C library functions from the [ISDA CDS model](http://www.cdsmodel.com/cdsmodel/).
 The interface has been constructed to make the usage as simple and easy as possible.
 Python native types are used and no custom objects are used.

+#### Array of Arrays

+The return response of the cds_all_in_one call has been simplified to return a vector of vectors of doubles, effectively a list of jagged arrays or a jagged matrix.
+The primary reason being that the python code is much easier to manipulate as three core objects

++ base - list of primary pricing and risk measures
++ pbvp - forward looking price array
++ roll - array of roll down delta pv values
++ bucket - array of bucketed cs01 values

 ```python

 from isda import cds_all_in_one